PinkHedgehog/pure-c-fun/README.md

 # pure-c-fun
-Some experiments with C, algorithms, data structures and pointers
+Some experiments with C, algorithms, data structures, and POINTERS!